rafyte/How-To-Gains/README.md

 ### There are many workout terms out there, most don't actually mean anything
 e.g. there's no such think as "toning".
 Only worry about two things:
-1. building muscle (strengh training and diet) and
+1. building muscle
-2. burning fat (cardio training and diet)
+2. burning fat

 ### The most important factors in achieving fitness goals are:
 * Doing an appropriate amount of exercise at an appropriate intensity